 The perfect smoothie for a long, busy day or a hard workout, both sweet potatoes and rolled oats provide sustained energy.
 Both ingredients are also fantastic for your skin (oats are soothing and easy to digest, and sweet potatoes are full of beta-carotene).
 Add in some natural sweetness from dates and a banana, and a little bit of anti-inflammatory goodness from cinnamon, and you have a sweet treat that won’t let your blood sugar crash.

-Cranberry Kumquat Tart
+Kiwi Kumquat Tart

 Green Pepper Zing